1-844-633-5433

 Additionally, poor infrastructure in communities often means that school rooms are small or non-existent, there is a lack of resources for teachers, and they are not built to properly shelter children from the elements.

-We focus our efforts in education through our Education Workshops, School Construction Projects, and our MED Center for Primary Education.
+We focus our efforts on education through our Education Workshops, School Construction Projects, and our MED Center for Primary Education.

 Health Education Workshops

-During our Mobile Clinics and our year-round community organizing work, we provide health education in the form of educational videos, brochures, and presentations by medical professionals.
+During our Mobile Clinics and our year-round community organizing work, we provide educational volunteer opportunities in the form of workshops where volunteers present videos, and brochures, and assist in demonstrations with medical professionals.
 We provide information on diseases such as breast cancer, cervical cancer, diabetes, and more to help our patients understand how to prevent and treat such conditions.

-Modeled after health education programs a patient would receive in the United States, our workshops focus on teaching patients about how to live healthier lives, demonstrating important health tests and screenings, answering questions, and trying to implement a culture of preventative care.
+Modelled after health education programs a patient would receive in the United States, our workshops focus on teaching patients how to live healthier lives, demonstrating essential health tests and screenings, answering questions, and trying to implement a culture of preventative care.

 School Construction Projects